Golden State Warriors coach Steve Kerr wears Vote for Our Lives shirt in response to Virginia Beach shooting

 WARRIORS COACH STEVE KERR HOPES YOUNGER GENERATION WILL VOTE OUT LAWMAKERS AGAINST GUN CONTROL

-“The shirt has everything to do with the tragedy in Virginia Beach a couple of days ago, and how devastated so many families are so many people are,” Kerr said, according to The Washington Post.
+“The shirt has everything to do with the tragedy in Virginia Beach a couple of days ago, and how devastated so many families are and so many people are,” Kerr said, according to The Washington Post.
 “The shirt is a reminder that the only way we can get out of this mess is to actually vote, and to vote the people who are going to be willing to create some change in our gun laws in our country.”

 Kerr added: "The young generation, the March for Our Lives generation, has really inspired me.
 So I offer my support to them and to all young people, and hope that we can create a change where we don’t all have to walk around scared we’re going to get shot in our country.”